chrishoward-au/Architect/readme.txt

 * FIXED: Blueprint "none" not found error on mobile devices
 * FIXED: In Blueprint listings, 'Used on' column was showing Blueprints as a usage
 * FIXED: Bug in Architect's custom post types not showing custom fields.
-* FIXED: Old Architect widgets could return an error
-* FIXED: WPML overriding CSS for paragraphs affecting layout
-* FIXED: Default classes not being applied to components in custom post types
-* FIXED: Rounding problem that could cause some grid layouts to wrap around

 * UPGRADED: Isotope to v3.0.4
 * UPGRADED: Mobile Detect to 2.8.5